 The Early Childhood Data Portal is a tool for policymakers and early childhood partners to access high-quality, up-to-date data on Vermont’s children, families, and the early childhood system, visualized in a straightforward way with the ability to download full datasets for additional analysis.
+Learn more about the portal.

 Data is continuously being added to the portal.
 If you have data to share or would like us to prioritize an indicator, please contact [email protected].
-You can also submit your survey or data collection effort to our Survey Repository.

 How to Use the Portal

-- Select an indicator to review.
+- Select an indicator to view trends and comparisons.

 Vermont’s Early Childhood Data Portal includes indicators across all sectors that impact children and families: basic needs, child care, child development, demographics, economics, education, housing, mental health, physical health, resilience, prekindergarten education, and workforce.